 According to locksmith experts, the average starting cost to rekey a lock is around $19.00.
-However, most people, like those in Brentwood, CA, are not requesting the most basic service available.
+However, most people, like those in Brentwood, CA, and Los Angeles, CA, are not requesting the most basic service available.
 Price can increase with regard to the lock mechanics and the number of locks involved.
 Locksmiths will charge more for a rekeying job that requires greater skill and patience rather than the most baseline procedure.
 In order to help determine this estimate before you call for locksmith services, we have provided a general guide for how rekeying jobs are priced.
 These are the factors that you should take into account when budgeting for the service.

 Factor 1: Number of Locks

 One of the most obvious factors that will affect the price of your service is the number of locks that need to be rekeyed.
 Each lock will have its own individual price, depending on the kind of lock and the complexity of its mechanics.
 So, in order to calculate the total price of your rekeying service from locksmith professionals, you will need to add up the price of the locks.
 Since most Los Angeles homeowners want to achieve the highest security possible, they will want to use high-security locks within their house or apartment complex.
 For a client who simply needs to rekey standard locks, this would be less expensive.
 For a commercial locksmith client that wants a master key system, in which one type of key can unlock all locks, the service may be a little more expensive.

 Factor 2: Complexity of Locks